gfhdhytghd/P2P-IM-system-user-client/README.md

 ```

 #### 3. Have Fun
-Create a new Contact and open the a Conversation
+Create a new Contact and open the Conversation